Women's Champions League round 1: Roma, Man City, Real Madrid, Frankfurt, Juventus among final contenders

 Article body

-The 2022/23 UEFA Women's Champions League season has begun with newcomers Roma and four-time winners Frankfurt among the teams through from Thursday's round 1 semis to Sunday's mini-tournament finals.
+The 2022/23 UEFA Women's Champions League round 1 finals are being played on Sunday after the likes of newcomers Roma and four-time winners Frankfurt progressed from Thursday's round 1 semis.

 Those deciders include ties like Real Madrid vs Manchester City, Paris FC vs Roma, Ajax vs Frankfurt and Twente vs Benfica.